 On May 13, 2021, Brazil's Supreme Federal Court (the "SFC") ruled in favor of taxpayers, and on July 7, 2021, the Brazilian Internal Revenue Service withdrew its existing appeal.
 Following the SFC decision, the federal government will not issue refunds for these taxes but will instead allow for the overpayments and associated interest to be applied as credits against future PIS/COFINS tax obligations.
-In fiscal 2021, UNIFI recorded \$11,519 to reflect the current and non-current recovery of PIS/COFINS taxes and associated interest, with \$942 of recoveries relating to fiscal 2021 included within net sales and \$10,577 of recoveries relating to fiscal years prior to 2021, which was reduced by fees related to the recovery efforts to comprise \$9,717 for recovery of non-income taxes.
+In fiscal 2021, UNIFI recorded \$11,519 to reflect the current and non-current recovery of PIS/COFINS taxes and associated interest, with \$942 of recoveries relating to fiscal 2021 included within net sales and \$10,577 of recoveries relating to fiscal part of the covery of the process of the recovery of the recovery of non-income taxes.
 During fiscal 2022, UNIFI reduced the estimated recovery by \$815, based on additional clarity and the review of the recovery process during the months following the associated SFC decision.